metamatt/metamatt.github.com/source/_posts/tumblr/2013-02-21-speedy-resume.md

 show any visible signs of progress while restoring from disk.

-I changed the `standbydelay` value to 12 hours on battery (`sudo pmset -b standbydelay 43200`) and disabled it entirely on AC power (`sudo pmset -a standby 0`) and things seem much better now2.
+I changed the `standbydelay` value to 12 hours on battery (`sudo pmset -b standbydelay 43200`) and disabled it entirely on AC power (`sudo pmset -c standby 0`) and things seem much better now2.

 Oh.
 And sleep reliability3?
 That's even more important.
 When I first got the